Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 * Commemoration details for the stoker can be found on this page on the Commonwealth War Graves Comm. website.
-His full name is given as as Richard Nelson Farries, date of death Dec.
+His full name is given as Richard Nelson Farries, date of death Dec.
 3-1943.
-Date of death given at the Canadian Merchant Navy War Dead Database is Dec.
-12-1943 (entering Lom for ship will bring him up in the search result).
-There's also a Tom Moores listed at the Commonwealth War Graves Comm. website as having died on the date Lom was attacked - might be the gunner above?
-The Norwegians are commemorated at the memorial for seamen in Stavern, Norway - ref. link below.
+See also the Canadian Merchant Navy War Dead Database (entering Lom for ship will bring him up in the search result).
+Tom Moores is also included at the Commonwealth War Graves Comm. website; he's commemorated at Portsmouth Naval Memorial - see also this Guestbook message.
+The Norwegians are commemorated at the memorial for seamen in Stavern, Norway - link below.

 Related external links:

-The 2 Norwegians - These names correspond with what I've given above.
+Stavern Memorial commemorations - These names correspond with what I've given above (Norwegians only are commemorated at this memorial).

 Raid on Bari